ttezel/unio/README.md

 `One REST API Spec for All.`

-This repo is the `Unio` REST API client - it implements the **Facebook** APIs, and supports any REST API that is `Unio`-compliant.
+This repo is the `Unio` REST API client - it implements the **Facebook** APIs, and supports any REST API that can be described in JSON.

 The initiative behind `unio` is to describe REST APIs in a simple, readable JSON file.
-This allows it to be trivially implemented by the `unio` client -> making the implementation time for new REST APIs **zero**.
-See
+This allows it to be trivially implemented by the `unio` client - making the implementation time for new REST APIs as close to **zero** as possible.
+See [the blog post](http://ttezel.github.com) motivating this client, and feel free to fork and add new REST API specs!

-See:

-#Install:
+#Install

 ```
 npm install unio
 ```

-#Usage:
+#Usage

 ```javascript
 var unio = require('unio')